| CONTENTS: purpose of the fixation cemented total hip prosthesis cementless total hip prosthesis the porous coating

 walker immediately after the operation, if the cementless total hip

 prostheses were stable after the impacting.
+The immediate weight bearing in these

 patients did not cause any complications, on the contrary the speed

 of recovery was quickened.
+Studies demonstrated that in

 patients where the surgeon succeeded to achieve a stable